nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/understand-expression-and-scripting-languages-used-in-nuxeo.md

 {{! multiexcerpt name='el-language-jsf'}}
 {{#> callout type='note' heading='About EL language'}}
 EL language relates to the JSF UI.
-If you intend on using it, please make sure you installed the `nuxeo-jsf-ui` package in Nuxeo Platform and that you selected it in your application dependencies screen in Nuxeo Studio.
+If you intend on using it, please make sure you installed the `nuxeo-jsf-ui` package in Nuxeo Platform and that you selected it in your application definition screen in Nuxeo Studio.
 {{/callout}}
 {{! /multiexcerpt}}